 Our Master of Social Work is a professional graduate degree program, delivered primarily in online education format.

-However, on-campus attendance is mandatory on two occasions for one-week (Monday to Friday inclusive) block courses offered in Summer Institutes.
-The first one-week Summer Institute occurs in August at the start of the program and the second Summer Institute occurs in August of the graduating year and is offered as a three-week long intensive, online course with synchronous components in the second week.
+However, on-campus attendance is mandatory on ONE occasion for a one-week (Monday to Friday inclusive) block course offered as an intensive Summer Institute course in August at the start of the program.
+The second Summer Institute occurs in August of the graduating year and is offered as a three-week long intensive, online course with synchronous components in the second week.

 The MSW program is completed: